Akshaygothe/Python-Project/README.md

 In this project,
 I created a list of 10000 numbers using random function.
 This list is passed to linear search and binary search to search a target number. and time comparison is done using time function.
 Binary search is best using log n time complexity.
 Instead of linear search of time complexity of n.

+# Project 7: Mine Sweepers
+This is a command line based game.
+In which user have to choose a location from ground of size (10 by 10).
+In some location, there are few bombs planted which are dengerous for game life.
+So, dig cousicsly.
+You may loose the game.